How To Reduce Taxable Income Legally

 - Maximum out-of-pocket: $8,300 (individual), $16,600 (family)

-Many financial planners recommend paying current medical expenses out-of-pocket (if affordable) and letting HSA funds grow invested.
-In retirement, the HSA can function like a traditional IRA (taxable withdrawals for non-medical) but with the bonus that medical withdrawals remain tax-free.
-Since retirees typically have substantial healthcare expenses, this strategy can be enormously valuable.
+Many financial planners recommend paying current medical expenses out-of-pocket (if affordable) and saving receipts, while letting the HSA grow invested.
+In retirement, the HSA can be used like a traditional IRA (taxable withdrawals for non-medical spending) but with the added feature that all medical withdrawals — even decades later — remain completely tax-free.

 Strategy 3: Itemized Deductions That Beat the Standard Deduction

 The 2026 standard deduction is $15,000 (single) or $30,000 (married filing jointly).
-Itemizing only makes sense if your total qualified deductions exceed these amounts.
-Situations where itemizing is worth exploring:
+Itemizing only makes financial sense when your total qualified deductions exceed the relevant threshold.

 Cash donations to qualified 501(c)(3) organizations are deductible up to 60% of AGI.
-Non-cash donations (appreciated stock, goods) have different rules.
-Donating appreciated securities directly to charity avoids capital gains tax AND generates a deduction for the fair market value.
+Donating appreciated securities (stock, ETFs) directly to charity is particularly powerful: you avoid capital gains tax on the appreciation AND deduct the full fair market value of the gift.

 Strategy 4: Self-Employment and Business Deductions

-For self-employed workers and small business owners, the tax reduction strategies are substantially more expansive than for W-2 employees:
+For self-employed workers and small business owners, the tax reduction toolkit is substantially broader than for W-2 employees.

-Self-employed workers can deduct 50% of their self-employment tax (the employer-equivalent half) as an adjustment to income on Schedule 1.
+Self-employed workers can deduct 50% of their self-employment tax as an adjustment to income on Schedule 1.
 On $100,000 net SE income:

 - SE tax (15.3%): $15,300